SP5GW/HF_Probe/README.md

 ## Calculating QRP Transmitter Output Power

-The test setup required to perfrom transmitter output power measurement is depicted in section "Measurement Results".

 Depending on RF probe type, formulas used to calculate output power differ slightly.
+It shall be noted that it is possible to measure transmitter power using just a scope and dummy load, but for UHF frequencies, expensive high end scope has to be used.

 In this section we will consider half-wave rectifier and full-wave rectifier (prototyped) probes.